Talus-Network/move-binding/sui-move-call/README.md

 ## Where it fits

+`sui-move-call` is the “Call” layer in the repository’s Read → Tx → Commit mental model (`MODEL.md`):

+- **Read** (runtime) fetches objects and classifies on-chain ownership.
+- **Call** (this crate) describes *what* to call and how to encode arguments.
+- **PTB** builds a `ProgrammableTransaction` from a `CallSpec`.
+- **Commit** (runtime) submits and applies effects to advance the cursor.

-`sui-move-call` sits directly above `sui-move`: it uses `MoveType`/`MoveStruct` to build type-checked call descriptions (`CallSpec`).
-Transaction-building and execution are intentionally out of scope here.
+This crate sits directly above `sui-move`: it uses `MoveType`/`MoveStruct` to build type-checked call descriptions (`CallSpec`).
+Transaction-building and execution are intentionally out of scope.

 ## Core types

 - `CallSpec`: `(package, module, function)` + type arguments + call arguments
 - `CallArg`: canonical call-argument representation (re-export of `sui_sdk_types::Input`)
 - `ToCallArg`: convert values into `CallArg` without consuming them
-- `ObjectArg<T>`: marker trait for typed object arguments across input kinds
 - `MoveObject<T>`: typed handle for `Input::ImmutableOrOwned(ObjectReference)`
 - `SharedMoveObject<T>`: typed handle for `Input::Shared(SharedInput)`
 - `ReceivingMoveObject<T>`: typed handle for `Input::Receiving(ObjectReference)`

+Note: `ToCallArg` can fail even when BCS encoding is not involved (for example, higher layers can refuse to convert tombstoned handles or invalid owner kinds into object inputs).

+## Receiving is an input mode (not ownership)

+Sui's “receiving” is a distinct **transaction input mode**.
+It corresponds to the Move framework type `sui::transfer::Receiving<T>`: an ephemeral per-transaction “receiving ticket” consumed by `sui::transfer::receive`/`public_receive`.

+It is not an on-chain owner kind, and this crate does not attempt to prove that a given reference is valid to receive.
+It only models the correct wire shape (`Input::Receiving(ObjectReference)`).

 ## Argument mapping